smitdesai16/bootstrap-typography-overrider/README.md

 > As of now, I dont have better way to get this css to you; but I welcome all suggestions. :smile:

+## To start from scratch again just press Reset All

 [Josefin Sans]: https://fonts.google.com/specimen/Josefin+Sans "Josefin Sans"
 [Quicksand]: https://fonts.google.com/specimen/Quicksand "Quicksand"